Video Analytics PCB: Tackling High-Speed and High-Density Challenges in Data Center Server PCBs

 ~211 |

-Note: Actual storage space is affected by scene complexity, ROI (Region of Interest) and other settings.
+Note: Actual storage space is affected by scene complexity, ROI (Region of Interest) settings, etc.

 PCB Material and Manufacturing Process Selection